Mobi-Rides/mobi-rides-landing-v3/public/20251124_MobiRides_Commercialization_GTM_Plan.md

 ### Core Value Proposition

 **For Hosts:**
 "Turn your idle car into a reliable income stream.
-Earn $500+/month with MobiRides' industry-lowest 15% commission, verified renters, and comprehensive protection - while keeping full control of your availability and pricing."
+Earn P10,000+/month with MobiRides' industry-lowest 15% commission, verified renters, and comprehensive protection - while keeping full control of your availability and pricing."

 **For Renters:**
-"Access quality cars from verified local hosts at 40% less than traditional rentals.
+"Access quality cars from verified local hosts in 10x less time than traditional rentals.
 Book instantly, communicate directly, and drive with confidence knowing every host is KYC-verified with full insurance coverage."

 **Platform Promise:**
 "MobiRides is the fair, safe, and transparent peer-to-peer car rental platform that puts more money in hosts' pockets and more choices in renters' hands."